-During approval of the Decisions Azure AD enterprise application, you are presented with a set of Microsoft Graph permissions.
-This article explains what permissions Decisions requests and what they are used for.
+During the approval of the Decisions Azure AD enterprise application, you will be presented with a set of Microsoft Graph permissions.
+This article explains what permissions Decisions needs and how they are used.

-Decisions is built on top of Office 365 and integrates tightly with Office 365 groups and the user's calendars to provide features related to preparing, running and following up on structured meetings.
-All communication between end-user devices and your Office 365 tenant goes directly, and not routed through Decisions server-side services.
+Decisions is built on top of Office 365 and integrates closely with Office 365 groups and the user's calendars to provide features related to preparing, running, and following up on structured meetings.
+All communication between end-user devices and your Office 365 tenant goes directly - and not routed through - Decisions' server-side services.

 Please see the architecture and security overview for more details.

-The Microsoft Graph exposes two categories of permissions: application permissions and delegated permissions.
-Application permissions allow an app to act as any user, while delegated permission only allows for signed-in users of the application.
+The Microsoft Graph has two categories of permissions: application permissions and delegated permissions.
+Application permissions allow an app to act as any user, while delegated permission allows only signed-in users of the application.

 All permissions requested by Decisions are delegated permissions.
 Decisions runs as a single page application (SPA) in a browser sandbox on the end-user device.
-The permissions for the user of the app is limited by both Decisions Microsoft Graph permissions and the end-user’s Office 365 permissions.
+The permissions for the user of the app are limited by both Decisions Microsoft Graph permissions and the end user’s Office 365 permissions.

-Please refer to the Microsoft Graph permissions documentation for more details on delegated permissions.
+Please refer to the Microsoft Graph permissions docs for more details on delegated permissions.

 Microsoft Graph Permissions